Guide to Beach Photography (Best Gear, Tips & Ideas)

 Try playing with the white balance while editing your beach pictures to see what different effects you can achieve.

 My biggest piece of advice with white balance control is to keep it subtle and not overdo it.
+Refer to our white balance chart for a closer look.

 12. Control Exposure Compensation